 Reader donations allow us to commission more critics to write original, informed, challenging criticism of new works of Australian and international literature.

 Everything the SRB publishes is open-access – and everyone who writes for us gets paid.
-These are core values for the SRB – even in times of crisis.
+These are core values for the SRB.

 How can I donate?

-Donations to the journal made through Western Sydney University are tax deductible – and all donations will go directly to our contributor budget.
+Donations to the journal made through Western Sydney University are tax deductible – and all donations will go directly to our contributor budget for 2023.
 If you have any questions about the campaign, please email us at firstname.lastname@example.org.